A 2024 Taiwan Travel Guide for Planning a Totally Epic Trip

 The relationship between Taiwan and China remains complex and is the source of much tension.
 China claims that Taiwan is a province of China and bullies Taiwan from entering the UN and WHO, and from using the word “Taiwan” in international events like the Olympics (they have to call their team “Chinese Taipei”.
 But most Taiwanese consider Taiwan independent, and anyone who has been to both countries knows just how different they are.
 Few countries officially recognize Taiwan, but it acts as an independent country in virtually every way.

 Today Taiwan is a modern, vibrant democracy with a free press.
 It is known for its welcoming people, efficiency, safety, and incredible street food.
 It has been chosen as the top country in the world for expats.
 It was also the first country in Asia to legalize equal (gay) marriage rights.
-Last but not least, Taiwan was one of the success stories in its handling of the COVID pandemic.
+Taiwan was one of the success stories in its handling of the COVID pandemic.
+Also read about some of the most famous people from Taiwan here.

 Should you tip in Taiwan?
 Most often the answer is no. Learn all about Taiwan’s money and currency here.